peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 clear-sky atmosphere is almost transparent in the visible spectrum.
 Visible light spans the region of about 400–700\ $\mathrm{nm}$.
-In radiation models it has to be considered due to its scattering and absorption by clouds and aerosols, but also due to relatively weak absorption by oxygen and ozone in a number of absorption bands.
+In radiation models it has to be considered due to scattering and absorption by air molecules, clouds and aeorosols.
+The only significant source of visible light is the Sun.

 ### Infrared Radiation